Open topic with navigation

 |Common properties file (.props)||All projects in a solution that use the common properties file (with some exceptions; see Environment bleed in Visual Studio below)||Not available|

-Debug page, Project Designer (.NET Core and .NET Standard only)
+Debug page of Visual Studio project properties (.NET Core and .NET Standard only)

-See Runtime Settings page, Project Designer (Synergy .NET) for more information.
+See Runtime Settings page of Visual Studio project properties (Synergy .NET) for more information.

 (renamed to ApplicationName.exe.config when the project is built)